What are the must see movies about bipolar disorder? Discover which ones will inform, disturb, inspire and delight!

 I love movies.
 They entertain and educate - the truly great ones communicate universal truths as only real art can.

-a person with bipolar disorder, I want movies about bipolar disorder to
+a person with bipolar disorder, I want movies depicting bipolar to

 reflect back to me some of my own experience, as well as teaching me